 James Salter's Light Years

-The book of books, for me.
+For me, this is the book of books.
 I’ve kept a copy between my mattress and headboard for thirty years, often open it at random and read a chapter or two.
 Or I look up a favorite passage:

 “During the days she was utterly at peace.
 Her life was like a single, well-spent hour.
 Its secret was its lack of remorse, of self-pity.
 She felt herself purified.
 The days were cut from a quarry that would never be emptied.
 Into it came books, errands, the seashore, occasional pieces of mail.
 She read them slowly and carefully, sitting in the sunshine, as if they were newspapers from abroad.”

-That’s how Nedra felt one summer after her divorce: “The days were cut from a quarry that would never be emptied.”
+That was how Nedra felt one summer after her divorce.
 But life pours through our hands, and only 50 pages later:

 As Richard Ford says, “Sentence for sentence, Salter is the master.”